Our Adverse Lender Panel Includes:

 MoneySavingExpert.Com’s Credit Clubhttp://www.moneysavingexpert.com/creditclub

 There are two primary sources of information the CRAs obtain data from:

-- Public records – Any formal court proceedings resulting in CCJ's, bankruptcies or serious defaults are public record and will be recorded on your file.
+- Public records – Any formal court proceedings resulting in CCJ’s, bankruptcies or serious defaults are public records and will be recorded on your file.
 These records are the primary reason for being refused finance because they’ve resulted in legal action.